-I don’t know that we would have gone had we realized we would be moving across the country shortly after we returned, but I’m actually really glad we did it, even if the money might have been more practically used for moving expenses.
+I don’t know that we would have gone had we realized we would be moving across the country shortly after we returned, but I’m really glad we did it, even if the money might have been more practically used for moving expenses.
 It was wonderful, and guess who has been converted to cruising?
 That’s right.
-Mr. Joel has actually spent a few hours on the internet since we’ve been home researching different cruise lines and places to go.
+My husband has actually spent a few hours on the internet since we’ve been home researching different cruise lines and places to go.
 So, I again have hope that I will be able to go on cruises in my life.
-After we win the lottery, of course.

 Anyway, moving on with the actual cruise.
 On May 31, we flew up to Seattle and went straight to the dock and boarded the M/S Westerdam (Holland America Line).
 We boarded fairly early, so we had a lot of time to explore the ship, eat the best hamburger I’ve ever had in my life, and relax on the Lido deck while we waited for our rooms to be ready.